-Yes, you may trademark a color provided that the color plays an important part of your product or service’s brand identity.
+Yes, you may trademark a color provided that the color plays an important part in your product or service’s brand identity.

 Examples of Trademarked Colors